hudson155/kairo/kairo-coroutines/README.md

 Kotlin's `single()` and `singleOrNull()` functions are excellent utilities, but `singleOrNull()` can be surprising because it returns `null` when there are multiple items.

-`singleNullOrThrow()` returns the single element, or null if the collection is empty.
+`singleNullOrThrow()` returns the single element, or null if the flow is empty.
-If the collection has more than one element, throws `IllegalArgumentException`.
+If the flow has more than one element, throws `IllegalArgumentException`.

 [kairo-util](../kairo-util/README.md) already exposes this function with `Array`, `Iterable`, and `Sequence` receivers.
 This library exposes it with the `Flow` receiver.